omnitool-ai/omnitool/README.md

 **Parameters**

 - `<action>`: This is a string parameter identifying the intended action to be performed.
-In the context of running workflows, this should be set to exec.
+In the context of running recipes, this should be set to exec.
 - `<subject>`: This is a string parameter that specifies the subject of the JWT.
-This could be the workflow that you intend to execute.
+This could be the recipe that you intend to execute.
 - `<expires_in>`: This is an integer parameter that determines the token's validity period in milliseconds.

 **Example**

-To generate a JWT for executing a workflow with a validity of 30,000 milliseconds (or 30 seconds), you would run the following script:
+To generate a JWT for executing a recipe with a validity of 30,000 milliseconds (or 30 seconds), you would run the following script:

 ```
 /generateJwtToken exec Workflow 30000